Fiction

 “Love is blue” was playing in the house.
 He listened to that while she listened to his heart as they held each other.
 After a while he said, “It doesn’t matter if nothing else good comes of having come to LA.
 It was all worth it to have met you.”

 It was almost all guys with electric instruments who were coming to “his” stage until he introduced frame drums.
-He moved his tape decks to the stage for these sessions.
-When he sent recordings of pieces on which he and Lil hummed into drums with a few unusual (to them) instruments accenting it, the more open-minded ones could see that this could be interesting.
+He now brought a tape deck to the stage to record these sessions.
+When he mailed the recordings, the more open-minded ones could see that this could be interesting.
 Others were too self-conscious to embrace it until a group of their peers had.
-Now most who came were older than him, but his being on his own, and sometimes sitting in with that jazz band, gave him credibility.
+Now most who came were older than him.
+Being on his own, and sometimes sitting in with that jazz band, gave him credibility.

-Some bought their own frame drums – sixteen- or eighteen-inch Renaissance frame drums with synthetic heads, at his direction, although some found different ones that also worked out fine.
-Miricle bought more than the rest of them combined and let kids take them home to practice.
+Some bought their own frame drums – sixteen- or eighteen-inch Renaissance frame drums (with synthetic heads at his direction).
+Although some found different ones that also worked out.
+Miricle bought several times more than the rest of them combined and let them take them home to practice.
 He also bought kazoos by the dozen for a future session.
 Now, for the first time, more girls were showing up.
-They had heard Lil’s humming on the tape.
 Miricle stopped scheduling bands at different times and invited everyone to come at the same time.
 Nearly forty people came including four new girls who were not connected with any band.
-They had heard they could sing into drums in a chorus that made a different sound than they had ever heard before.
+They had heard tapes of other girls singing into drums in a chorus that made a different sound than they ever had heard before.
 One-at-a-time, he showed them how to do it.
 Then the fifth girl he went to, as though to instruct, though she didn’t need that, was Lil and he leaned to her ear as though to whisper, but kissed her on the cheek and thanked her for making this happen.
 “It wouldn’t have without you.”
 She got tears in her eyes she was so happy.

-The guys who now were used to singing into drums found a chord in sync with the new girls’ humming.
+Those who already were used to singing into drums found a chord in sync with the new girls’ humming.
 Miricle dead clapped (called Kah) in the middle of his drum to establish a rhythm that others followed.
 He crossed to someone who was holding a tambourine and flicked a single jingle in an intermittent beat on which the bearer picked up.
-He gave another a timpani stick and an interval on which quietly to touch a chime.
+He gave another a timpani stick and a longer interval on which quietly to touch a chime.
 Someone else he put on the four-note xylophone.
 Everyone else automatically slid their voices to be in tune with it.
-Then he played the mbira into a microphone (that instrument was so quiet it had to be miked to be heard with all that sound).
+Then he played the mbira into a microphone (that instrument was so quiet it had to be mic’d to be heard with all that sound).

 After a while of getting comfortable with that sequence, he stopped it and put together another sequence, a new movement.
-After they got comfortable with that, they worked on stopping dead simultaneously with a foot stomp, hand clap, breathy chord bridge to flute and violin coming in on top of the resumption of another arrangement.
+After they got comfortable with that, they worked on stopping dead simultaneously with a foot stomp, hand clap, breathy chord bridge to flute coming in on top of the resumption of another arrangement.
 Then he introduced what happens if you hold the membrane hole of a kazoo against the back of the drumhead and place your lips around its mouthpiece sideways to hum into it.
 Now that was rock and roll.
 Everyone took a kazoo home to work on that.
-He asked them to figure out other things that could be done with that and they felt all the more connected when their thoughts were tried out.
+He asked them to figure out other things that could be done like that.
+When they did, they felt all the more connected when their thoughts were tried out.

 Now, every time they came, either he or someone else had something new to try.
 Talk about this reached enough of their friends that more people came.
 One time someone’s mother, after dropping people off, came to him and said this was the first thing her son ever connected with in a way that mattered.
 She said Miricle should do this for a living.
 “There is a need.”